Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Communication-Centric Waveform Design

-In this design, a fraction of REs with good channel conditions are firstly assigned for communication to optimize the achievable data rate.
-Then the sensing energy budget is optimally allocated to the remaining REs to obtain high PSLR of the ambiguity function.
+In this design, the sensing performance of the dual-functional waveform is improved without compromising the optimal communication data rate.
+Firstly, a fraction of REs with good channel conditions are firstly assigned for communication to optimize the achievable data rate.
+Then the sensing energy budget is optimally allocated to the remaining REs to obtain high PSLR of the ambiguity function for sensing accuracy enhancement.
 Finally, the phases of sensing symbols are designed for PAPR reduction using the BB algorithm.
-Before detailing this design, we introduce the ambiguity function of the OFDM-based waveform.
+Before detailing this design, we introduce the ambiguity function of the OFDM-based sensing waveform.